-Are you suspected of impaired driving or driving over the legal limit?
+Are you suspected of impaired driving or driving after taking too much alcohol or drugs?
 Did you refuse the tests you were asked to do?
 These are serious crimes.
 You might be fined, lose your licence, get a criminal record and even go to jail.

 Here we explain what happens right after an arrest and the possible punishments if you’re found guilty.

-The police can take away your driver’s licence even before you’re found guilty by a judge.
+The police can suspend (take away) your driver’s licence even before you’re found guilty by a judge.
 Depending on the situation, your licence can be suspended for 24 hours to 90 days.

-In some situations, you might get your driver’s licence might automatically be valid again after the period of suspension.
+In some situations, your driver’s licence might automatically be valid again after the period of suspension.
 In other situations, you might have to do additional tests before you’re allowed to drive again.

 To learn more about having your licence suspended, the tests you must pass before getting your licence back or how to contest a police officer’s decision to take away your licence, consult the website of the Société d’assurance d’automobile du Québec (SAAQ or licence bureau).